- 1 package yellow cake mix (regular size)

 - Decorator gels

-- Bake at 350° for 18-24 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 18-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut cake into eggs (or other desired shapes) with a 2-1/2-in. oval cookie cutter.

 - In a large bowl, combine the confectioners' sugar, water and extract; beat on low speed until sugar is moistened.
 Beat on high until smooth.